-In addition to changing the passwords, as described in Section 7.2.3, the owner should also set the data access controls for the individual bands.
+In addition to changing the passwords, as described in Section 8.2.3, the owner should also set the data access controls for the individual bands.

 The variable "LockOnReset" should be set to "PowerCycle" to ensure that the data bands will be locked if power is lost.
+In addition "ReadLockEnabled" and "WriteLockEnabled" must be set to true in the locking table in order for the bands "LockOnReset" setting of "PowerCycle" to actually lock access to the band when a "PowerCycle" event occurs.
 This scenario occurs if the drive is removed from its cabinet.
 The drive will not honor any data read or write requests until the bands have been unlocked.
 This prevents the user data from being accessed without the appropriate credentials when the drive has been removed from its cabinet and installed in another system.